stephhappens/awesome-tools-for-junior-developers/README.md

 ### Python
 - [Digital Ocean- How to Code in Python](https://www.digitalocean.com/community/tutorials/digitalocean-ebook-how-to-code-in-python)- A free e-book created for beginners learning to code in Python.
 - Python All-in-One for Dummies- John Shovic
+- [How to Think Like a Computer Scientist: Interactive Book](https://runestone.academy/runestone/books/published/thinkcspy/index.html) - A free & interactive version of the book with exercises & quizzes to enhance your understanding of Python.

 ### UX/Design
 - Don't Make Me Think- Steve Krug